A database of National Occupational Standards (NOS) related to homeland security and explosives industry qualifications.

 Encouraging Liaison and raising Explosives Industry Standards

-ISSEE is a corporate member of the Institute of Explosive Engineers (IExpE).
+ISSEE is a Company Member of the Institute of Explosive Engineers (IExpE).

 IExpE aims be the organisation that establishes and oversees National Occupational Standards for the Explosives Industry and to provide a forum that enables and promotes consultation between individuals, professional private organisations, government departments and armed forces experts within the explosives industry.
 Providing structured and ongoing support for all members, IExpE was founded in 1974 to represent both individuals and companies using explosives as part of their work or trade.